truenas/documentation/content/CORETutorials/Getting Support.md

 ### TrueNAS Community

-The [TrueNAS Community](https://www.truenas.com/community/) is an active online resource for asking questions, troubleshooting issues, and sharing information with other TrueNAS users.
+The [TrueNAS Community](https://forums.truenas.com/) is an active online resource for asking questions, troubleshooting issues, and sharing information with other TrueNAS users.
-You must [register](https://www.truenas.com/community/register/) to post.
+You must register to post.

-We encourage new users to briefly [introduce](https://www.truenas.com/community/forums/introductions.25/) themselves and review the [forum rules](https://www.truenas.com/community/threads/forum-rules.45124/) before posting.
+We encourage new users to briefly review the [forum rules and helpful tips](https://forums.truenas.com/t/welcome-to-truenas-community-forums/) before posting.

-[Community Resources](https://www.truenas.com/community/resources/) are user-contributed articles about every facet of using TrueNAS.
+[Community Resources](https://forums.truenas.com/c/resources/) are user-contributed articles about every facet of using TrueNAS.
 They are organized into broad categories and incorporate a community rating system to better highlight content that the whole community has found helpful.

 ### Social Media